Bayesian open games: Concrete open games

-The play function of the sequential composite is defined straightforwardly using the sequential composition of conrete lenses defined in \ref{seqclens}.
+The play function of the sequential composite is defined straightforwardly using the sequential composition of concrete lenses defined in \ref{seqclens}.

 Defining best response for a sequential composite is a bit more delicate and, for explanatory purposes, we make use of the informal notion of a \textit{local context for a subgame}.
-Given a context $c=(x:X, k:Z\rightarrow Q)$ and a strategy $(\sigma,\tau)$ for $\H\circ\G$, the best response relation of $\H\circ\G$ is specified by calling the best response function of $\G$ with a modified context corresponding to how $c$ `appears' to $\G$ when $\H$ plays according to $\tau$ and, similarly, calling the best response function of $\H$ with a modified context corresponding to how $c$ `appears' to $\H$ when $\G$ plays according to $\sigma$.
+Given a context $c=(x:X, k:Z\rightarrow Q)$ and a strategy $(\sigma,\tau)$ for $\HH\circ\G$, the best-response relation of $\HH\circ\G$ is specified by calling the best-response function of $\G$ with a modified context corresponding to how $c$ `appears' to $\G$ when $\HH$ plays according to $\tau$ and, similarly, calling the best-response function of $\HH$ with a modified context corresponding to how $c$ `appears' to $\HH$ when $\G$ plays according to $\sigma$.
 In practice we define these `local contexts' in the obvious way that type checks, but this is because the work has already been done in carefully choosing the correct definitions.

-\begin{definition}[Sequential composition for concrete open games] Let $\G = (\Sigma_\G, \play_\G, \br_\G) : (X,S)\rightarrow (Y,R)$ and $\H = ( \Sigma_\H, \play_\H, \br_\H) : (Y,R)\rightarrow (Z,Q)$ be concrete open games.
-Define \begin{enumerate} \item $\Sigma_{\H\circ \G} = \Sigma_\G \times \Sigma_\H$, \item $\play_{\H\circ\G}(\sigma,\tau) = \play_\H(\tau)\circ \play_\G(\sigma)$ (where $\circ$ composition is in $\conlens$), and \item $\br_{\H\circ\G}(x^\star,k_\star)(\sigma,\tau) = \br_\G(x^\star,k_\star\circ\play_\H(\tau))\sigma\times \br_\H(\play_\G(\sigma)\circ x^\star,k_\star)(\tau)$. \end{enumerate} We represent $\H\circ\G$ with the diagram
+\begin{definition}[Sequential composition for concrete open games] Let $\G = (\Sigma_\G, \play_\G, \br_\G) : (X,S)\rightarrow (Y,R)$ and $\HH = ( \Sigma_\HH, \play_\HH, \br_\HH) : (Y,R)\rightarrow (Z,Q)$ be concrete open games.
+Define \begin{enumerate} \item $\Sigma_{\HH\circ \G} = \Sigma_\G \times \Sigma_\HH$, \item $\play_{\HH\circ\G}(\sigma,\tau) = \play_\HH(\tau)\circ \play_\G(\sigma)$ (where $\circ$ composition is in $\conlens$), and \item $\br_{\HH\circ\G}(x^\star,k_\star)(\sigma,\tau) = \br_\G(x^\star,k_\star\circ\play_\HH(\tau))\sigma\times \br_\HH(\play_\G(\sigma)\circ x^\star,k_\star)(\tau)$. \end{enumerate} We represent $\HH\circ\G$ with the diagram

 \end{definition}